mjdonovan/dependency-graph/README.md

   --gv                  Create graph.gv
-  --text                Create graph.txt with filenames and edges --lines               Add to graph.txt number of lines in files
+  --text                Create graph.txt with filenames and edges --lines               Add to graph.txt number of lines in files --ignore-tests        Files with names that includes "test" will be ignored in graph
 ```

 ## Examples